Finding graduate jobs

-Many of the largest employers run training schemes with graduate jobs and student placements.
-Lots of these schemes begin to recruit a year before they start, opening up for applications from the summer onwards.
+Many of the largest organisations run training schemes to recruit graduates.
+Lots of these schemes begin to recruit a year in advance, opening up for applications from the summer onwards.
 Closing dates can be Christmas or even earlier, so you should start looking early if you want this kind of opportunity.
 Some employers don’t have a closing date but will stop recruiting as soon as the positions are filled, while others recruit throughout the year.

-However, training schemes like these are only a fraction of the opportunities available and the majority of students get jobs or placements outside of such programmes, often with smaller or medium sized organisations.
+Be aware that training schemes like these are only a fraction of the opportunities available and the majority of students get jobs outside of such programmes, often with smaller or medium sized organisations.
 Many employers in this category advertise in the second half of the academic year, or as and when a vacancy occurs.